-As summer finally heats up, patio season continues to thrive in Bloor-Yorkville.
+Mother Nature is finally on our side, and with warmer days ahead in our forecast, patio season fever has started in the heart of Bloor-Yorkville.
 Check out our list of our neighbourhood restaurants who offer an outdoor space.

 Bar Renya has been mentioned in several Toronto blogs this year, as a highly-rated, new patio favourite.
 Located on Cumberland street, people-watchers will enjoy the comfort of the front patio.
 Those looking for a more secluded area to relax outside, Bar Renya offers a wonderful backyard-like space.
 With string-lit trees, wooden walls with potted plants, the ambiance is an excellent getaway for the lunchtime crowd.

 Located adjacent to the Frank Stollery Parkette on Scollard Street at Davenport, Café di Portici offers both sun and shade on this sidewalk patio.
-Try their Summer Pizza with fresh black figs, caramelized onions, grilled zucchini, spicy salami, mozzarella and tomato sauce….yum!
+Try their Spring Special Pasta with asparagus pesto, green beans, asparagus, marinated artichoke and Parmigiano Reggiano cheese ….yum!

 Tucked away off Yorkville Avenue, Chabrol brings the feeling of Southern France to Bloor-Yorkville.
 This outdoor space is French-inspired with bistro sets, interlocking brick at your feet and old-fashioned lanterns, which are candlelit in the evening.
 For the wine and cheese lovers, this is the place to be.
 Bon Appetit!